Silver framework

 - Sharing new book lists and other appropriate resources

-At silver level schools should confirm that staff have access to contemporary children’s literature to read.
-This could include:
+At silver level schools should confirm that staff have access to contemporary children’s literature to read in one of the below ways, or in another way that suits their setting:

-Inviting your local librarian in to talk to staff about new books available to them and ensuring they have a library card
+Inviting your local librarian in to talk to staff about new reading materials available to them and ensuring they have a library card

 Gifting a contemporary children's book to each staff member, encouraging them to share across the team

-Having a ‘book borrow box’ in the staff room with regularly updated contemporary children's books
+Having a ‘book borrow box’ in the staff room with regularly updated contemporary children's reading materials

 Arranging a staff trip to a local bookshop to speak to booksellers about contemporary children’s titles